-Icefields Parkway Trail is a 281.1 mile moderately trafficked out and back trail located near Banff, AB that features a river and is good for all skill levels.
+Icefields Parkway Trail is a 281.1 mile moderately trafficked out and back trail located near Banff, Alberta, Canada that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 cross country skiing